 Mike Jeffery (pictured left) went on to manage Jimi Hendrix and many other bands including Soft Machine and Eire Apparent.
 At the same time he was involved in the running of several night clubs on the Spanish island of Majorca.

 Mike Jeffery met an untimely death in 1973 when an Iberian Airways DC-9 plane bringing him back from a trip to Majorca collided with another plane over Nantes in western France.
 The accident occurred two and a half years after Jimi Hendrix’s death in London.
-Mike was on his way back from Palma to a Court hearing in London concerning Hendrix’s estate when he perished along with sixty other passengers and seven Spanish crew members in the crash.
-(More about the life of Mike Jeffery will be added to this site shortly).
+Mike was on his way back from Palma to attend a Court hearing when he perished along with sixty other passengers and seven Spanish crew members in the crash.
+Read more about Mike Jeffery’s death here.

 Musician’s recollection of the Gogo